Build your career with our industry-related courses. call us now at +65 9730 4250

 Designing Curriculum That Reflects Real-World Risk Scenarios

-Participants engage with case simulations derived from economic downturns, market disruptions, credit default waves, regulatory interventions, and operational incidents.
-They learn how financial institutions respond to these crises and analyze the effectiveness of risk frameworks under extreme conditions.
-The curriculum exposes participants to tools used by global risk teams, such as Value at Risk (VaR), Expected Shortfall, Monte Carlo simulation, stress-testing methodologies, scenario analysis, backtesting techniques, and credit risk modeling.
+They are involved in simulating a case based on economic crunch, market crashes, credit default crunches, regulatory backlash, and operational accidents.
+They get to know the way financial institutions react to these crises and the efficiency of risk structures in extreme circumstances.
+The curriculum introduces the participants to tools employed by risk teams worldwide and they include Value at Risk (VaR) Expected Shortfall Monte Carlo simulation stress-testing methodologies, scenario analysis, backtesting Monte Carlo simulation, as well as credit risk models.

 Developing Analytical Competence Through Quantitative and Conceptual Training